Alexander Goldberg: Biography

-Goldberg now runs the centre on fas the University's Coordinating Chaplain and Dean of Religious Life and Belief.
+Goldberg now runs the Religious Life and Belief Centre as the University's Coordinating Chaplain and Dean of Religious Life and Belief.

 Goldberg was chair of the Faith Forum for London and part of the team that organised the Mayor of London's Faith Conference in 2011.
 At the Board of Deputies he spoke out against a proposed Bill that would have seen the state imposition of mandatory quotas on voluntary aided faith schools and in support of the interfaith coalition opposing it.